 What does it mean to be outside IR35?

 For tax purposes, this means that an individual is truly self-employed and not regarded as an employee of the client and does not have to pay income tax and NICs on fees received from the client, as an employee would.
-If the individual is genuinely self-employed, then for employment law purposes the implications of not being an employee of the client are more wide-ranging than this, for example, as self-employed contractors do not receive certain employee benefits such as sick pay or holiday pay or the right to join the employer’s pension scheme.
+If the individual is genuinely self-employed, then for employment law purposes, the implications of not being an employee of the client are more wide-ranging than this, for example, as self-employed contractors do not receive certain employee benefits such as sick pay or holiday pay or the right to join the employer’s pension scheme.

 IR35 in the private sector

-The rules do not apply to offshore companies without a UK presence, which will be excluded from the off-payroll rules.
 The rules also do not apply to contracts entered into before 6 April 2021 and new investigations into PSC’s will not be commenced into employment status by HMRC for those arrangements in place before that date unless fraud or criminal behaviour is suspected.

 What if IR35 does apply?